zamfi/cca-programming-electronics-spring-2018/building-blocks-programs.md

 | firstColorSeen  | "blue"        |

- The `setColor` action then recalls that color -- that is, it gets it back from memory -- and uses it to paint (`setColor`) the square Rudy has since moved to.
+ The `setColor(firstColorSeen)` action then recalls that color by name -- that is, it gets it back from memory -- and uses it to paint (`setColor`) the square Rudy has since moved to.
 You can tell the `setColor` function what specific color to paint either directly (e.g., "blue" or "red") or indirectly via a variable as above.

 ### Making Decisions With `if` Statements